hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 looks like the issue is in CGI script or server config

 [9:47:29](#4VbhSOYur0mi4YCbEV7BtEGrIjIbKD89ECfxNae8brw) <Sergey_Vladivostok_gitlab (Sergey Vladivostok)>:
-I do not have access to server logs Ì†ΩÌ∏ü
+I do not have access to server logs üòü

 [9:48:41](#EKnKecpXVU9URsGlv8rKXt6E7vp0ph_0sMsVV6mX248) <Sergey_Vladivostok_gitlab (Sergey Vladivostok)>:
 maybe someone experimented with the CGI mode